Weylin’s Blog

 “Does she have plans?”
 I asked.
 Lily shook her head.

 “They learned the club was for D&D and freaked out.
-Apparently if she goes she won’t be able to leave the house for anything but school and mass for a month.”
-I shut my bible when she said that, nestling the holy text into my bag beside my notebook, my purple Crown Royal dice bag, and my copies of the Monster Manual, The Way of Shadows and The Case for Christ.
+Apparently, if she goes, she won’t be able to leave the house for anything but school and mass for a month.”
+I shut my bible when Lily said that, nestling the holy text into my satchel beside my notebook, my purple Crown Royal dice bag, and my copies of the Monster Manual,The Way of Shadows and The Case for Christ.

 “Why would they freak out about her playing a dice game?”
-I asked, my fingers still poking through the bag “Is she failing a class or something?”
+I asked, my fingers still poking through the bag.
+“Is she failing a class or something?”

 Lily smiled at me.
 Her hands held a half-unwrapped sandwich, unmoving.